 An operating segment is defined as a component of an enterprise about which separate financial information is available that is evaluated regularly by the chief decision maker, or decision making group, in deciding how to allocate resources and in assessing performance.
-The Company's chief decision-making group consists of the President and Chief Executive Officer, Chief Financial Officer, Vice President of Sales and Marketing, and Vice President of Operations.
+The Company's chief decision-making group consists of the President and Chief Executive Officer, Chief Financial Officer, Vice President of Sales and Marketing, and Senior Vice President of Operations.
 The Company operates in a single segment, discrete semiconductor devices, through its various manufacturing and distribution facilities.

 The Company's operations include the domestic operations (Diodes-North America and Diodes-FabTech) located in the United States, and the Far East operations (Diodes-Taiwan located in Taipei, Taiwan; Diodes-China located in Shanghai, China; and Diodes-Hong Kong located in Hong Kong, China).
-For reporting purposes, European operations, which account for approximately 3% of total sales, are consolidated into the domestic operations.
+For reporting purposes, European operations, which account for approximately 2.8% of total sales for the three months ended March 31, 2004, are consolidated into the domestic (North America) operations.